mattbanderson/mattbanderson.github.io/_posts/2022-09-22-isle-royale-feldtmann-loop-trail.markdown

 ![Abandon steam engine](https://i.imgur.com/1KffE2m.jpg)
 *Abandoned steam engine along Island Mine trail*

-Once the trail reached Siskiwit Bay, the trail mostly followed the shoreline around the bay.
+Once we reached Siskiwit Bay, the trail mostly followed the shoreline around the bay.
 We took several breaks, including a stop for 15-20 minutes to lounge in the sun on rocks along the shoreline just across Senter Point.
-We could just make out the Siskiwit Bay dock and campground across the bay.
+We could barely make out the Siskiwit Bay dock and campground across the bay.

 ![Siskiwit Bay shoreline](https://i.imgur.com/TkLv3AA.jpg)
 *Following the shoreline along Siskiwit Bay*